Skip to main content

 note

-The following query latency figures are estimates based on sufficient CPU headroom, no TLS configured, default index configurations, and top-K of 100.
+The following query latency figures are estimates based on sufficient CPU headroom, no TLS configured, default index configurations, and top-K of 100 on a 100-dimension vector space.
 It is important to consider your recall goals in addition to latency when choosing an SLA.

 Caching LevelCache Hit Ratiop50p95p99